siegeon/magic.lambda.scheduler/README.md

-When a repeating task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be calculated 5 seconds from when the task _finished_ executing, which might not necessarily imply that your tasks are executed exactly every 5 seconds, depending upon how much CPU time your task requires to execute.
+When a repeating task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be calculated 5 seconds from when the task _finished_ executing, which might not necessarily imply that your tasks are executed exactly every 5 seconds, depending upon how much time your task requires to execute.
 The interval pattern declares how many units to count to before executing the task again, from when the task _finished_ executing.

 ## Deleting a task